Tag Archive | antioxidants

 Antioxidants are substances that prevent oxidative stress and reduce inflammation.
 They can be vitamins, minerals, or any of the many thousands of phytonutrients.
 Deep green, red, orange, and other colorful plant pigments are loaded with antioxidants.

-Vitamin E is the most abundant fat-soluble antioxidant, and might protect us from heart disease by limiting LDL (low-density lipoprotein) oxidation and plaque formation.
+Vitamin E is the most abundant fat-soluble antioxidant.
+It helps protect us from heart disease by limiting LDL (low-density lipoprotein) oxidation and plaque formation.

 Vitamin C is the most abundant water-soluble antioxidant.
 It, too, donates electrons to free radicals, ending the damaging cascade of instability.
 Vitamin C shows promise in the fight against cancer, especially types that affect the mouth, larynx, and esophagus.
 (Discuss diagnoses and treatments with your doctor.)